TeamSpen210/srctools/docs/source/modules/filesys.rst

 ===============================
 Custom filesystems can be implemented by subclassing :py:class`FileSystem`.
 File objects store a "data" value, which is private to the filesystem implementation, and can hold things like a file-info object.
-Specify it as the `_FileDataT` typevar.
+Specify it as the `!_FileDataT` typevar.
 These are the methods that should be overridden:

 * :py:meth:`FileSystem.walk_folder`